 - If you buy in Australia or New Zealand, you get Australia and New Zealand and Africa.

-But WAIT, there’s MORE!
-The map performance is now more like a smart phone than a bike computer.
+Also, crucially: the map performance is now more like a smart phone than a bike computer.

 New Re-Routing Options on the Garmin Edge 1030 Plus